Do You Really Know Why Extra Virgin Olive Oil Is The Healthiest Fat?

 The following illustrates the differing fat contents of a range of products.

-What Else Makes Extra Virgin Olive Oil So Healthy? – Polyphenols
+Why Do The Polyphenols In Extra Virgin Olive Oil Make It So Healthy?

 However, it’s not just about the kind of fat molecules that they are made up of, extra virgin olive oil has some extra magic.
 The biggest thing that makes extra virgin olive oil so healthy is its unique disease-fighting component.